13 min read

 When I’m organising a stationary rally rather than a march, I just write ‘No procession’ in the sections that ask for info about a procession.
 We don’t usually bother giving much detail about what kind of banners we’re using, because it’s not a legal requirement and the police shouldn’t be preventing you from carrying banners anyway.

-When we’re organising a march, or a larger rally that includes a big stage, we will sometimes send the police an aerial map showing the layout and march route.
+When we’re organising a march, or a larger rally that includes a big stage, we will sometimes also send the police an aerial map showing the layout and march route.
 This is not a legal requirement, but it calms them down because it reassures them that you’re well organised, and it will mean that they’re less likely to try to make your life difficult.

 Deemed approval